Samsursekh/Placement-Practice/priya-practise/Javascript.md

 and bind() can refer this to any object.

-Q 3 – What are different types in JavaScript?
+# Q 3 – What are different types in JavaScript?

-1. Null
-2. Undefined
-3. Boolean
-4. Number
-5. BigInt
-6. String
-7. Symbol
+# 1] Primitive datatypes
+- 1] Number: This data type is used to store numeric values, including integers, floats, and decimals.
+For example, 5, 3.14, -10, etc.
+- 2] Null: This data type is used to represent a variable that has no value.
+For example, var x = null;
+- 3] String: This data type is used to store text values, enclosed in quotes (single or double).
+For example, "Hello", 'world', "123", etc.
+- 4] symbol:
+- 5] Boolean: This data type is used to store true or false values.
+For example, true, false.
+- 6] bigint:
+- 7] Undefined: This data type is used to represent a variable that has not been assigned a value.
+For example, var x;

+# 2] Non primitive

+  -1] Object: This data type is used to store collections of related data or functionality.
+Objects have properties and methods.
+For example, var person = { name: "John", age: 30, sayHi: function() { console.log("Hi!"); } };

+ # what is difference between float and doubble ==>
+ - The main difference between double and float data types is their precision.
+Double is a 64-bit floating-point data type, while float is a 32-bit floating-point data type.
+This means that double can represent larger and more precise values than float.
+However, double requires twice as much memory as float.
+In general, float is used when the precision is not critical, while double is used for more precise calculations.

   # Q 4 - What is == and === in JavaScript?

-The main difference between the == and === operator in JavaScript is that
+- The main difference between the == and === operator in JavaScript is that

-The == operator does the type conversion of the operands before comparison,
+- ==  operator check the  two value equal or not
-whereas the === operator compares the values as well as the data types of the operands.
+- whereas the === operator compares the values as well as the data types of the operands.
+- For example, 5 == "5" would return true, while 5 === "5" would return false because one is a number and the other is a string.
+Similarly, 0 == false would return true because both are falsy values, while 0 === false would return false because they are of different types.

 # Q 5 - What is NaN and how can we check for it?